Computer-aided study of double extensions of restricted Lie superalgebras preserving the non-degenerate closed 2-forms in characteristic 2: Introduction

-On each of the above Poisson (Leibniz) algebras $\fpo_B(a|b)$ and the Buttin algebras $\fb(a|a)$, define NIS by means of the \textit{Berezin integral} = the coefficient of the highest monomial: $B(f,g)=\int fg\vvol$, where $\vvol$ is the volume element.
+On each of the above Poisson (Leibniz) algebras $\fpo_B(a|b)$ and the Buttin algebras $\fb(a|a)$, define NIS by means of the \textit{Berezin integral} = the coefficient of the highest monomial of $fg$:

 This NIS is of the same parity as the number of odd indeterminates and induces a NIS of the simple subquotients, $\fh^{(1)}_B(a|b)$ and $\fle^{(1)}(a|a)$.
 Clearly, $\fh^{(1)}_B(a|b)$ (resp. $\fle^{(1)}(a|a)$) have the Poisson or Leibniz algebras (resp., the Buttin algebra) as their double extensions; but they also have other double extensions.

-For Lie superalgebras with Cartan matrices, see \cite{BGL}; for descriptions in terms of Cartan-Tanaka-Shchepochkina prolongations, see \cite{BGLLS1,BGLLS}; for the classification of simple Lie superalgebras, see \cite{BGL,BLLSq}.
+For Lie superalgebras with Cartan matrices, see \cite{BGL}; for descriptions in terms of Cartan-Tanaka-Shchepochkina prolongations, see \cite{BGLLS1,BGLLS}; for the classification of simple Lie superalgebras, see \cite{BGL,BLLS}.